johndpope/art_dapp/README.md

 This code provides the Solidity and Web3 Api for the Gallery Digital Art framework

 ## Authors
-This package was developed by the [Saahith and Duncan](http://visitgallery.co)
+This package was developed by:
 * [Saahith Pochiraju](http://www.saahith.com)
 * [Duncan Cock Foster](http://www.github.com/dcarlcf)